mittwald/cli/README.md

   -p, --mysql-password=<value>  the password to use for the MySQL user (env: MYSQL_PWD) -q, --quiet                   suppress process output and only display a machine-readable summary.
       --gzip                    compress the dump with gzip
-      --[no-]temporary-user     create a temporary user for the dump
+      --ssh-user=<value>        override the SSH user to connect with; if omitted, your own user will be used --[no-]temporary-user     create a temporary user for the dump

 FLAG DESCRIPTIONS